nickyiliwang0000/h/react-and-firebase/intro-to-react-hooks.md

 # Intro to React Hooks

-React Hooks are special functions that make it possible to "hook into" state and lifecycle methods in function components.
+React Hooks are functions provided by React that make it possible to "hook into" state and lifecycle methods in function components.
 React introduced Hooks in 2018 to solve some problems that the team had come up against while maintaining the React codebase for 5 years:

 1. Classes can be difficult to understand (and take a lot of computer power to process).
 2. `App.js` gets big and confusing with business logic that could be more reusable and componentized.

 Hooks eliminate the need for class components.
-(But Hooks are totally backwards compatiple and there are no plans to remove class components from the spec.)
+(But Hooks are totally backwards compatible and there are no plans to remove class components from the spec.)

-Because Hooks are functions, you can write your own!

-> Imagine writing a handleClick function that manipulates the state in your `App.js` component.
-Instead of passing it down through the component tree, you can write a hook for it and import that hook into the components that need to manipulate that piece of statae.

 ## Using state in a function component
 React Hooks includes a built-in Hook called `useState` that allows us to create and update state. `useState` is a function that accepts one argument: the starting value of the state we want to declare.
 The `useState` function returns an array of 2 items:
-1. the variable we are declaring
+1. a single variable that will represent a piece of state
 2. a function that we can use to update that specific piece of state

 To use `useState`, we have to import `useState` from the React library.